Cardinality-constrained Distributionally Robust Portfolio Optimization: Numerical experiments

 We first focus on our cutting-plane algorithms (i.e., CPA and CPA${}_+$).
-Both CPA and CPA${}_+$ failed to finish solving problem instances for the \texttt{port2} and \texttt{s\&p500} datasets; however, CPA${}_+$ solved other problem instances to optimality much faster than did CPA, especially for large $N$.
-For the \texttt{sbm100} dataset with $k=5$, although CPA was terminated due to the time limit, CPA${}_+$ solved the problem instance completely in 1.9 s.
+Both CPA and CPA${}_+$ failed to finish solving many problem instances for the \texttt{port2} and \texttt{s\&p500} dataset; however, CPA${}_+$ solved other problem instances to optimality much faster than did CPA, especially for large $N$.
+For the \texttt{sbm100} dataset with $k=5$, although CPA was terminated due to the time limit, CPA${}_+$ solved the problem instance completely in 2.7 s.
 These results verify the effectiveness of our matrix-completion-based problem reduction of the dual lower-level SDO problem.

 Next, we compare our cutting-plane algorithms with the MISDO solver SCIP.
-CPA${}_+$ was always the fastest when it finished computations within the time limit.
-SCIP returned incorrect optimal objective values for the \texttt{ind49} dataset with $k\in\{10,15\}$ due to numerical instabilities.
-For the \texttt{port2} dataset, all three methods failed to complete the computations within the time limit, but CPA${}_+$ found solutions of better quality than did SCIP and CPA for $k\in \{10,15\}$.
+CPA${}_+$ was always the fastest when it finished the computations within the time limit.
+SCIP returned incorrect optimal objective values for the \texttt{ind49} dataset with $k=15$ due to numerical instabilities.
+For the \texttt{port2} dataset with $k\in \{5,15\}$, all the three methods failed to complete the computations within the time limit, but CPA${}_+$ found solutions of better quality than SCIP and CPA.

-For the \texttt{port5} dataset, SCIP did not finish solving even a first continuous relaxation problem within the time limit, thus failed to provide a feasible solution for all $k\in\{5,10,15\}$.
+For the \texttt{port5} dataset, SCIP did not finish solving even a first continuous relaxation problem within the time limit, thus failing to provide a feasible solution for all $k\in\{5,15,25\}$.
 CPA did not start computations due to the out-of-memory condition.
-In contrast, CPA${}_+$ succeeded in computing solutions with guaranteed optimality for all $k\in\{5,10,15\}$.
+In contrast, CPA${}_+$ succeeded in computing solutions with guaranteed optimality for all $k\in\{5,15,25\}$.

 For the \texttt{s\&p500} dataset involving 468 investable assets, only CPA${}_+$ worked normally to find feasible solutions.
-Optimality gaps attained with CPA${}_+$ for $k \in \{5,10,15\}$ were 21.0\%, 19.1\%, and 9.9\%, respectively, and this gap will be smaller if longer time can be spent on the computation.
+The optimality gaps attained with CPA${}_+$ for $k \in \{5,15,25\}$ were 19.9\%, 10.0\%, and 5.5\%, respectively, and this gap will be smaller if longer time can be spent on the computation.
 These results support the potential of CPA${}_+$ to give good-quality solutions to large problem instances with a limited memory capacity.

-The computation time of CPA${}_+$ tended to be shorter for larger $k$.
-For the \texttt{port5} dataset, CPA${}_+$ finished the computations in 316.2 s, 84.6 s, and 16.6 s for $k\in \{5,10,15\}$, respectively.
-The numbers of cutting-planes and nodes were much smaller for $k=15$ than for $k=5$, which is part of the reason why CPA${}_+$ is faster with larger $k$.
+The computation time of our cutting-plane algorithms tended to be shorter for larger $k$.
+For the \texttt{port5} dataset, CPA${}_+$ finished the computations in 164.6 s, 21.7 s, and 21.1 s for $k\in \{5,15,25\}$, respectively.
+The numbers of cutting planes and explored nodes were much smaller for $k=25$ than for $k=5$, which is a part of the reason why CPA${}_+$ is faster with larger $k$.